 One of the first steps to developing a social media strategy is to set your goals and establish an objective Each piece of your strategy must follow the plan laid out to achieve your goals.
 You cannot just wander forward blindly.

-You need to take a look at your businesses needs and decide from there how you will implement these needs into goals in your social media strategy.
+You need to take a look at your business needs and decide from there how you will implement these needs into goals in your social media strategy.

 It’s important to make sure your goals are realistic and achievable.
 You may have bigger goals you want to hit eventually, but start small and work your way up.